 SAD (seasonal affective disorder) happens when the days get shorter.
-The lockdown doesn’t help either.
+The lockdown and Covid situation doesn’t help either.

-Many New Zealanders may be having tougher sleeps right now due to the stress of COVID-19 but another factor may be altering your mood – the shorter days with decreasing sunlight, the cooler weather and clearly the fact we’re all mostly stuck at home for a month.
+Many New Zealanders may be having tougher sleeps due to the stress of COVID-19 but another factor may be altering your mood – the shorter days with decreasing sunlight, the cooler weather and clearly the fact many of us are not socialising as much as before.